Sony DT 16-50mm F2.8 SSM A-mount lens review by QuietOC

 |comment:||A very clean copy with both original caps but no hood purchased from another forum member.
 I found a used hood and added it to the cost.
 This lens is currently on sale for $750 new and is one of the kit lens options for the A77 bodies.
 The optical design is similar to the older Tamron SP 17-50 mm F2.8 XR Di-II LD SP Aspherical.
 "MADE IN CHINA"|

 It is a bit strange this lens didn't get the G designation.
 Not only is this the best normal APS-C zoom.
 It is also one of the best wide angle lenses.
 It is sharper the the E-mount 16, 19, and 20 F2.8 primes.
-It is sharper than the Minolta 20, 24, and 28 F2.8 primes.
+It is sharper than the Minolta 20, 24, and 28 mm primes.
 It is pretty much as sharp as the DT 30 F2.8 and 35 F1.8 lenses.
-It is even sharp wide-open at the long end on a 2x teleconverter, though it has some optical problems on that end.
+It is even sharp wide-open at the long end, though it has more optical problems on that end.

-It does often show more lateral CA in the corners, but that is very easily corrected.
+It does often show lateral CA in the corners, but that is easily corrected.
 The distortion at the wide end is similar to the 16-80 and 16-105 lenses.
-The actual focal length of all of these seems to be less than 16 mm, perhaps to allow for cropping required for distortion correction.
+The actual focal length of all of these seems to be less than 16 mm, perhaps to allow for the cropping involved in the distortion correction.

 Like other cheap zoom lenses the focus drifts a bit with zoom action, so it is not perfectly parfocal.